BenxiaHu/peakAnno/README.md

 **up**: the distance to the upstream of transcription start sites. default value is 2000.
 **down**: the distance to the downstream of transcription start sites. default value is 0.
 **peaktype**: what kind of sequencing data are used to call peaks.  default value is 'm6A'.
 **bedfile**: the name of peaks.
-The bed file must includes chromosome, start, end and strand (+/-/.).
+The bed file includes chromosome, start, end and strand (+/-/.).
 It is better to provide the absolute path of the file.
 | chr | start | end | strand |
 | :------: |:------: |:------: |:------: |
 | chr1 | 1000 | 1200 | + |